darienbrothers/statlocker-react-native/docs/statlocker-tabs-revamp.md

 **UI**

-* Gradient card: “Need help writing to a coach?”
+* Gradient card: "Need help writing to a coach?"

 * **Buttons**: